-TN status can be renewed for an indefinite period as long as the original terms of employment still exist.
+TN status can be renewed for an indefinite period (in up to 3 year increments) as long as the original terms of employment still exist.

 Once the IO files an extension and gets a receipt notice, the beneficiary is eligible to continue employment without a gap.